lucblender/BertheletteProject/README.md

 - Published Controller code
 - Published Blender plugin code
+- Added reference of components used in the autoclamp system

 To do:

 - Publish blender file
 - Publish 3D files to build Berthelette Mark I
+- Publish Gerber of PCBs

 ## Index